MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Eg. *assuming only scalar values for dictionary keys and items

-For each dictkey in myDictionary.Keys
+For Each dictkey in myDictionary.Keys

   dictItem = Item(dictkey)